croquet/microverse/staging/docs/Rapier.md

 The Croquet Microverse Builder can use the [Rapier Physics Engine](https://rapier.rs/docs/user_guides/javascript/getting_started_js) to build a world with cards that obey the simulated law of physics.

 We use the Rapier bindings provided by [Worldcore](https://github.com/croquet/worldcore/blob/main/packages/rapier/src/RapierPhysics.js).
 Rapier simulates the motion of the objects bit-identically on the model side.
 In other words, the simulation is decoupled from the visual appearances.
 The Microverse provides a behavior module called "Rapier" (`behaviors/croquet/rapier.js`) that replaces `AM_RapierPhysics` from Worldcore.
-The rest is all done in the "user land"; you can see an example behavior module called "Collider" `behaviors/default/collider.js` and the default world where it is used.
+The rest is all done in the "user land"; you can see an example behavior module called "Cascade" in `behaviors/default/cascade.js` and the default world where it is used.

 First let us look at `default.js`.
 You can see that several cards with `Rapier` and `Collider` as their behavior modules: